Milton-R/petrolStation/README.md

 16. 1 May 2017
 	* Tristan has Till has been printed to TextView
-	* Kelvin has started redoing the original UML diagram
+	* Kelvin has finished redoing the original UML diagram
+	* Kelvin has made the class hierarchy

 # Advisory
 Used for Aston University CS1410: Java Programming Development